srikat/bricksextras/readme.txt

 == Changelog ==

+= 1.2.8 ( June 02, 2023 ) =
+* [Pro Slider] - Fixed the issue that was causing the new autoplay control to not be correctly synced with the slider.

 = 1.2.7 ( June 02, 2023 ) =
 * [WS Form] - New element for adding/styling individual WS Form forms.
 * [Dynamic Lightbox] - No longer restricted by styling by class only.